CONDITIONS OF SALE

 1. CONNECTIVITY AND TECHNICAL ISSUES

-The application that enables online bidding is optimised for broadband connectivity (DSL or cable modem).
+The application that enables online bidding is optimized for broadband connectivity (DSL or cable modem).
 Please note that broadband or other internet capacity constraints, corporate firewalls and other technical problems beyond our reasonable control may create difficulties for some users including, by way of example, in relation to accessing sales and in maintaining continuity of such access.
 Errors may occur in the quality of digital images.
 We do not accept liability for such difficulties or errors.

 2. REFUSAL OF BIDDING